 - Demonstrate an ability to apply discovery, load balancing, failure recovery, metrics, and monitoring to a distributed system.

 - Demonstrate ability to perform scalability testing, canary rollouts, rate limiting, access control, and end-to-end authentication.

-Course Goal: students will, working in a team of 3-4 students, learn and apply modern distributed computing concepts to a stand alone Apache Airavata and contribute them to the code base.
+Course Goal: Students working in a team of 3 will learn and apply modern distributed computing concepts.

 This will be a project heavy course.
 Students will be divided into teams.
-Each team will have 3 projects.
+Each team will have to do a semester-long project divided into 3 project milestones.
 There will also be a midterm and final presentation.
 The maximum number of points for the semester is 100.
 90-100 points is an A, 80-89 points is a B, etc.

-- Course Projects 90%: There will be 3 projects, including mid-term and final milestones.
-Each
+- Course Projects 90%: There will be 3 project milestones with each worth 30 points.

 - Projects must be checked into github, must be reproducibly executable on the

 - If the instructors cannot execute your project and verify you have met the success criteria, the team receives 0 points.